Practical Shooting

 As far as we are aware, we are the only club in the area who host Practical Mini-Rifle shooting (also known as Tactical Shooting in the rest of the world).
 We attract members from far and wide and are always open to new membership.

 Every second Sunday of the month, 13:00-17:00 will be a dedicated WRC Practical Shooting session.
-It does have an additional charge to cover range rental.
 We also shoot Practical on a Thursday afternoon from 15:00-17:00.

 Requirements: